bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Debugging.rst

 Getting A Traceback On Other Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It should be possible to produce a similar traceback on systems other than Linux, either using :command:`gdb` or some other debugger.
-Solaris:index:`[TAG=Platform->Solaris->Debug] <triple: Platform; Solaris; Debug>` with :command:`dbx` loaded works quite fine.
+Solaris:index:`[TAG=Platform->Solaris->Debug] <single: Platform; Solaris; Debug>` with :command:`dbx` loaded works quite fine.
 On other systems, you will need to modify the :command:`btraceback` program to invoke the correct debugger, and possibly correct the :file:`btraceback.gdb` script to have appropriate commands for your debugger.
 Please keep in mind that for any debugger to work, it will most likely need to run as root.

 Manually Running Bareos Under The Debugger